 - The Google Cultural Institute remained a vital part of Carnegie Hall’s digital programming with exhibitions that complemented the season’s programming and more.
 View Exhibit: "An Evening of Fashion & Music at Carnegie Hall"

 - Carnegie Hall’s dedication to sharing the transformative power of music was presented in “Because the Arts Matter,” a digital fundraising campaign on the Carnegie Hall website and social media channels.

 - Carnegie Hall entered its second season as an Apple Music curator.
 Apple Music subscribers listened to playlists that explored Carnegie Hall season programming, sampled rare historical recordings, and enjoyed guest-curated playlists.

 Weill Music Institute

 You enriched lives through innovative music education and social impact programs.

 More than half a million people in New York City, across the US, and around the globe enjoyed a remarkable range of music education and social impact programs from Carnegie Hall’s Weill Music Institute (WMI) during the 2016–2017 season.
 WMI’s national and international partnerships, New York City school and community initiatives, innovative offerings at Carnegie Hall, and online curricula, videos, and other resources spread the joy of music throughout the season.

-Carnegie Hall was born of the vision of a great philanthropist, and to this day the generosity of our donors is the bedrock of its continued success.
+Carnegie Hall was born from the vision of a great philanthropist, and to this day the generosity of our donors is the bedrock of its continued success.
 We thank our generous Trustees and the nearly 11,000 donors who contributed more than $27 million for the Annual Fund during the 2016–2017 season, and strengthened Carnegie Hall’s capacity to serve broad new audiences for years to come.
-Highlights of the year included the following:
+View donor listing (PDF)